 Update!
 MX Muay Xtreme no longer has a constant location in Bangkok, where you could watch Muay Thai fights live.
 The last time an event under this name was taking place in a temporary venue in Phuket.

 Currently similar to some extent fights are organised at the event Fairtex Fight, Extreme Boxing.
 This Muay Thai programme is shown live on Channel 7HD every Saturday from 10:00 to noon but so far we don’t have information if you could get in into the venue to see these fights.

 For the best experience, choose to watch Muay Thai fights in one of the leading Thai boxing stadiums in Bangkok - Lumpinee or Rajadamnern.
 These two stadiums are considered to be the best not only in the capital city but also in all Thailand.

 Any day of the week you can attend Muay Thai fight event at Rajadamnern Boxing Stadium, which is centrally located.
 That makes this Bangkok Muay Thai stadium the preferred choice easily.
-However, if you don't mind getting out a bit from the city center and are looking to visit Bangkok on weekend, visiting Lumpinee and watching ONE fights on Friday or other Muay Thai fights on Saturday might be a good choice as these events are cheaper but no less professional than the ones at Rajadamnern.
+However, if you don't mind getting out a bit from the city center and are looking to visit Bangkok on weekend, visiting Lumpinee and watching Muay Thai fights on Saturday might be a good choice as these events are cheaper but no less professional than the ones at Rajadamnern.

 Where to learn Muay Thai